soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 ```

 Along the way we've learned two powerful new abstractions, `Functor`
 and `Applicative`.
-As well as revisited an abstraction we we're familiar
+As well as revisited an abstraction we were familiar
 with called `Monoid`.
 With this library we've seen (another) example
 of the usefulness of these abstractions for constructing APIs and EDSLs.